Inappropriate sinus tachycardia – Elevated heart rate and the vagus nerve

 - 39 patients (average age of about 65 and 39% women) had a cardiac implantable electronic device (CIED).

-- The cause of their heart rate problems was traced to Orthostatic hypotension (41%) and vasovagal syncope (31%) were the most common diagnoses.
+- The cause of their heart rate problems was traced to Orthostatic hypotension (41%) and vasovagal syncope (31%) were the most common diagnosis.

 Explanatory note: Vasovagal syncope is a common form of fainting.
 It is usually attributed to standing too long, dehydration, excessive heat and is considered a transient event.
 You faint because something prevented you from getting enough blood to the brain.
 In this article, I will suggest that for some people, this blood blockage to the brain is being caused by compression on the nerves, arteries, and veins that pass through the neck.